wyp1125/emr-pyspark-life-styling-analysis/README.md

 <h3>Project summary</h3>

 This demo describes the PySpark analysis part in one of my consulting projects.
 The task was to process and analyze a dataset containing health information of >400k patients and >10k variables (a file size of 24GB).
-The goal was to obtain a conclusion whether there is an association between thousands of life styling variables and body mass index.
+The goal was to obtain a conclusion whether there is an association between hundreds of life styling variables and body mass index.
 This is a typical big data analysis.
 I determined to utilize PySpark on AWS EMR to realize it.

 <h3>Input files</h3>